What is School Counseling?

 The Counselor/Student Relationship:

-Students are informed that if they would like to meet with me, they can request a meeting through their parents or teacher.
-If a student is in 4th, 5th ,or 6th grade, they can submit a Counseling Self-Referral to meet with me provided it is approved by their teacher.
-If I meet with a student a few times, I will inform the parent of these meetings only if it is an issue where we need your assistance or if a referral needs to be made.
-If I would like to include a student in a group, I will call the parents and/or guardians to get consent to work with your child.
+Students are informed that if they would like to meet with a counselor, they can request a meeting through their parents or teacher.
+If a student is in 4th, 5th ,or 6th grade, they can submit a Counseling Self-Referral to meet provided it is approved by their teacher.
+If a counselor meets with a student a few times, they will inform the parent of these meetings only if it is an issue where they need your assistance or if a referral needs to be made.
+If a counselor would like to include a student in a group, I will call the parents and/or guardians to get consent to work with your child.

 An important part of the counselor and student relationship is trust.
 One of the ways counselors build a trusting relationship with students is through confidentiality.
-I talk to students at the beginning of the year about keeping information confidential.
-I share with students that I will try to keep the information they share with me confidential but there are times when I will need to share with other adults what the student has shared with me.
-I tell the students I will break confidentiality if they are going to hurt themselves or someone else, if someone is hurting them, or if we decide it is important for us to share the information with another adult.
-I do share with students that problem-solving is a collaborative effort and there will be times we will want to include their parents or teachers in our work.
+Counselors talk to students at the beginning of the year about keeping information confidential.
+Counselors will try to keep the information they share with me confidential but there are times when there is a need to share with other adults, if student is going to hurt themselves or someone else, if someone is hurting them, or if counselor and student decide it is important for us to share the information.
+Counselors do share with students that problem-solving is a collaborative effort and there will be times we will want to include their parents or teachers in our work.

 Please note that all school staff are mandated reporters are required, by law, to report all known or suspected cases of child abuse or neglect.
 It is not the job of the mandated reporter to determine whether the allegations are valid.
 If child abuse or neglect is reasonably suspected or if a pupil shares information with a mandated reporter leading him/her to believe abuse or neglect has taken place, the report must be made.
-If you have any questions or concerns regarding this matter, feel free to contact Mrs. Tsang via email ([email protected]).
+If you have any questions or concerns regarding this matter, feel free to contact your school.